andreaferretti/paths-js/README.md

 The smooth line graph is used to represent one or more line charts; unlike `Stock` it interpolates between the data points with smooth Bézier curves.
 The API for `paths.smooth-line` is identical to `paths.stock`, so the two can be used interchangeably.

+### Radar graph ###

+The radar graph can be used as follows:

+    var Radar = require('paths/radar');
+    var data = [
+      { hp: 45, attack: 49, defense: 49, sp_attack: 65, sp_defense: 65, speed: 45 },
+      { hp: 60, attack: 62, defense: 63, sp_attack: 80, sp_defense: 80, speed: 60 },
+      { hp: 80, attack: 82, defense: 83, sp_attack: 100, sp_defense: 100, speed: 80 },
+      { hp: 45, attack: 25, defense: 50, sp_attack: 25, sp_defense: 25, speed: 35 }
+    ]
+    var radar = Radar({
+      data: data,
+      accessor: {
+        attack: function(x) { return x.attack; },
+        defense: function(x) { return x.defense; },
+        speed: function(x) { return x.speed; }
+      },
+      colors: function(i) { return somePalette[i]; },
+      max: 100,
+      center: [20, 15],
+      r: 30,
+      rings: 5
+    });

+Parameters:

+* `data`: contains an array of data to be plotted.
+* `accessor`: an object that describes how to extract the various features from the data.
+The keys of this object correspond to the axes that are shown in the radar chart, and associated to each key is a function that maps a datum to its value along this axis. `accessor` is optional in the case where each datum is itself an object with numeric properties.
+For instance, if in the example above `accessor` was left out, we would obtain a radar graph of hexagons.
+* `max`: represents the ideal maximum of each feature. `max` is optional; if it is left out, it is computed as the actual maximum of each feature, but one may want to override the computed value, for instance for constancy of scale during an animation.
+* `r` and `center`: the radius and the center of the figure, respectively.
+So, the whole figure is scaled in such a way that a feature with value `max` will be sent to a distance `r` from the `center`.
+* `rings` (optional, default `3`): the number of polygonal rings that shall appear in the chart.
+* `colors` (optional): a function that assign to a polygon index its color.

+The return value from `Radar` is an object with the properties `curves` and `rings`. `curves` is an array of objects, each one having the properties `polygon`, `item` and `color`, where `polygon` contains the actual path object. `rings` is an array of path objects, representing concentric regular polygons of increasing radius.

 Miscellaneous
 -------------